 Here’s what I am really driving at: Fancy gear does not a great climber make.

-Look, I am not a Luddite.
-I don’t drive to work in my horse and buggy and make fun of the Englishers.
-I love the new gear as much as the next guy, and I use a lot of the new stuff.
+Look, I love the new gear as much as the next guy, and I use a lot of the new stuff.
 I love the marketplace that has grown up around this industry.
 It is amazing.
 I still have my original Rope Wrench that says “Made in Detroit”.
 I am not suggesting that great climbers shouldn’t have the best gear.
 I am just pointing out that the best gear does not make you a great climber.
 An $800 saddle won’t help someone with their fear of heights.
 A brand new climbing saw will not help you make better decisions aloft.

 There is a ton of noise out there.
 There are literally so many options in the market for beginning climbers that they couldn’t possibly know what they need.
 All I am saying is that what you need is experience, and good judgement, and knowledge – not gear.
 At least not at first.
 The gear comes later.
 The Basics are what matter.
 Learn the Basics and learn how to get the job done with less, not more.
 This is all I am trying to teach my apprentice.

 Let’s get Back to Basics.
-This obsession with gear has taken many tree surgeons’ focus away from where it should be.
+This obsession with gear has taken many people’s focus away from where it should be.

 These are the fundamentals that actually matter: